danielle1071/Corre/README.md

 # dev
-Repo used for development of the mobile Corre mobile application SD UCF
+Repo used for development of the Corre application SD UCF